You CAN draw and paint

 Janice is one of the wonderful students in my tutored art group (you can see some of her work in the section on my "lessons" page) and she had worked on her painting during the classes so it was a delight that she was also successful.

 I loved creating the image of Wrea Green because it’s a picturesque village all year round but when I’ve seen it in springtime its iconic duck pond on its equally iconic village green is ringed with a golden necklace of bobbing daffodils.
 But how did it come about?
-What were the thought and selection processes behind the painting, its composition, even the choice of medium?
-Find out all about it in my latest blog post: https://www.youcandrawandpaint.com/spring-2025-sees-my-artwork-in-thousands-of-homes
+What were the thought and selection processes behind the painting, ?
+Find out all about it in my blog post: https://www.youcandrawandpaint.com/spring-2025-sees-my-artwork-in-thousands-of-homes

-Don't forget, the calendars will be on sale in the county's libraries, museums and archives.
-Proceeds from the sale of the calendars will go towards activities to support Lancashire Care Leavers.
+The calendars will be on sale in the county's libraries, museums and archives.
+Proceeds from their sale will go towards activities to support Lancashire Care Leavers.